RandomEngy/fcm-push-listener/README.md

 listener.connect().await?;
 ```

 You need to save the persistent IDs of the messages you receive, then pass them in on the next call to `connect()`.
-That way you acnowledge receipt of the messages and avoid firing them again.
+That way you acknowledge receipt of the messages and avoid firing them again.

 The registration has secrets needed the decrypt the push messages; store it in a secure location and re-use it on the next call to `connect()`.